• Skip to primary navigation

 • DSC05023

-This facility is currently used to characterize the input match as well as radiation pattern of the antennas from 800 MHz to 40 GHz.
-The maximum antenna (or system) size should be 24 x 24 inches with a depth of 24 inches or less.
-Usage of the chamber is conducted through the iEMSL’s Assisted Measurement program.
+This facility is currently used to characterize the input match as well as 2D and 3D radiation patterns of the antennas from 400 MHz to 40 GHz.
+Usage of the chamber is conducted through the iEMSL’s Measurement Services program.

 Chamber Specifications